How much does a podiatrist cost?

 Entire Podiatry is currently offers a free* 15-minute initial assessment for laser podiatry.
 If you are considering laser podiatry and would like to know more about this treatment, or feel unsure whether it is appropriate for your needs, call to book your free initial assessment today.

-Laser fungal nail treatment starts at $220 per session, with additional costs involved depending on the number of nails requiring treatment.
+Laser fungal nail treatments are over three sessions and the total cost is $650 (ie: $200 per session) and includes a take home starter pack for $50 which includes a bottle of laundry rinse, tinea cream and shoe spray.
+Urea t $220 per session, with additional costs involved depending on the number of nails requiring treatment.
 An antifungal laundry rinse, urea cream, tinea cream and spray are also provided as part of the fee for the first fungal nail laser podiatry treatment.

 Laser wart treatment costs $250 per session, depending on the nature and extent of the condition requiring treatment.
 During one treatment session, laser therapy can be provided to a single wart up to about 10mm in diameter, or to several smaller warts.
 Bigger and more complex warts, such as mosaic warts, usually require more than one session.